2.7 Reporting Requirements for Equity Method Investees

 - Income test — The income test consists of an

-- The income component is determined by comparing the absolute values of (1) the registrant’s equity in the investee’s pretax income or loss and (2) the registrant’s pretax income or loss.
+income and revenue component.- The income component is determined by comparing the absolute values of (1) the registrant’s equity in the investee’s pretax income or loss and (2) the registrant’s pretax income or loss.
+If the registrant has elected the fair value option for its investments, the income component is determined by comparing the absolute value of (1) the change in the investee’s fair value reflected in the registrant’s income statement and (2) the registrant’s pretax income or loss.

 - If both the registrant and the investee have material revenue in each of the two most recently completed fiscal years, the revenue component is calculated by comparing the registrant’s proportionate share of the investee’s revenue with the registrant’s revenue.
 If either the registrant or the investee does not have material revenue for each of the two most recently completed fiscal years, only the income component should be used.